Mass of Christian Burial

 Don leaves a lifetime of memories to his six children Don and wife Kathy of Cincinnati, OH; Kathy and husband Marty of Hawley, PA; Lori and husband Bob of Downingtown, PA; Tom and wife Susan of Montague, NJ; JoAnn and Bill of Naples, FL; and Nancy and husband Jim of Oak Ridge, NJ; his 22 cherished grandchildrenKristen, Dan and wife Angie, Doug and wife Taylor, Matt, Erin, Joe and wife Erica, Michael, Amy, the late Reverend Father William and wife Pani Amy, Kevin, Christopher and fiancé Lynnlee, Kim and husband Matt, Kate and husband Ralph, Andrew and fiancé Cassie, Joe, Christyn, Nick, Kelly, Robert, Annie, Emilee, and Simon; 12 great grandchildren Nikole, Aengus, Ellis, Brooke, Warren, Rafael, Scarlett, Mateo, Cole, William, Everly, Nolan, and two more on the way.

-In lieu of flowers, and in honor of Don, “Chief”, Dad, Pop and PopPop’s life, In his memory donations can be made to the Joey Bella Memorial Fund, Inc., 15 Myers Avenue, Denville, NJ 07834 or to the Denville Rotary Club with a memo to Santa Land-Don King; P. O. Box 35, Denville, NJ 07834.
+In lieu of flowers, and in honor of Don, “Chief”, Dad, Pop and PopPop’s life, please hug a loved one and take a moment to express the value they bring to your life.
+In his memory donations can be made to the Joey Bella Memorial Fund, Inc., 15 Myers Avenue, Denville, NJ 07834 or to the Denville Rotary Club with a memo to Santa Land-Don King; P. O. Box 35, Denville, NJ 07834.
 Both are local, all volunteer and very dear to his heart.

 Visiting Hours will be held on Thursday, July 28th from 3 pm to 7pm at the funeral home.
 A Mass of Christian burial will be celebrated at St. Mary's RC Church, 15 Myers Avenue, Denville on Friday, July 29th at 10 o'clock in the morning.
 Military Honors to follow.